Hadesine/Hadesine/README.md

-- 👋 Hi, I’m @Hadesine
+- 👋 Hi, I’m Hiranmayi.
-- 👀 I’m interested in bioinformatics and ML
+- 👀 I’m interested in research and bioinformatics
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and Bash scripting.
 - 💞️ I’m looking to collaborate on bioinformatics projects like genome analysis
 - 📫 How to reach me - www.linkedin.com/in/hiranmayidsr
 -  :D I am open to learn anything new and exciting in the field